vosechu/medieval_game/README.md

 > This will communicate with you via the system notifications in OS X. This will let you stay in your editor full-time.

-Run a "full" simulation: `bundle exec ruby lib/medieval_game.rb`.
+Run a "full" simulation: `time bundle exec ruby lib/medieval_game.rb`.
+Run a "full" simulation (w/o contract analysis): `time NO_CONTRACTS=true bundle exec ruby lib/medieval_game.rb`.

 > The full simulation is useful for playing around and to benchmark performance.